Brooklyn's coolest hotels and hottest hangouts

 While they still exist at the Mast Brothers chocolate factory at the Brooklyn Navy Yard, what's currently popping up alongside this New York borough's artisanal cocktail lounges and trendy restaurants is a new generation of hotels.

 Catering to travelers from overseas, around the United States or just over the river in Manhattan, these high-design enclaves put guests right in the middle of the laid-back, artsy Brooklyn vibe.

-In fact, Brooklyn has become so entrenched in mainstream culture that producers for "The Bachelor" booked Monday's rose ceremony atop the luxe William Vale hotel in the neighborhood of Williamsburg.
+In fact, Brooklyn has become so entrenched in mainstream culture that producers for "The Bachelor" booked arose ceremony atop the luxe William Vale hotel in the neighborhood of Williamsburg.

 It's a far cry from the area's manufacturing history, but the past is still front and center via original buildings; reclaimed wood, bricks and other material; and subtle design touches that evoke the borough's centuries-old trade and manufacturing industry.

-Here are six of our favorite brand-new hotels and a couple of members of the old guard doing new things.
+Here are six of our favorite places to stay.
 All six serve upscale craft cocktails on property and feature city views that are better than any postcard.

 The original gangster of the nouveau Brooklyn hotel scene, the relatively petite 5-year-old McCarren Hotel & Pool has changed with the times and begun adulting with the rest of the neighborhood.